 - These PCBs are coupled with insulating material that provides less thermal resistance, avoiding the heat from transferring to its backing.

-- Aluminum is inexpensive, making almost 8.23% of planet's weight, and leads to most economical manufacturing process.
+- Aluminum is inexpensive, making almost 8.23% of the planet's weight, and leads to the most economical manufacturing process.

-- PCBs made up of aluminum are easily recyclable and non-toxic in nature, making them as ideal source for energy conservation.
+- PCBs made up of aluminum are easily recyclable and non-toxic in nature.

-- Aluminum is very durable than its counterparts like fiberglass or ceramic, and pertains to less damage during installation and manufacturing process.
+- Aluminum is very durable than its counterparts like fiberglass or ceramic and pertains to less damage during the installation and manufacturing process.

-- And aluminum is an ideal choice for dissipating heat from the circuit components, allowing the heat to transfer into the atmosphere rather than transferring it into the rest of the board.
+- And aluminum is an ideal choice for dissipating heat from the circuit components, allowing the heat to transfer into the atmosphere rather than transferring it to the rest of the board.

-- Aluminum Backed PCBs are widely used in high output power applications including power supplies, automotive lights, traffic lights, motor controllers and many more.
+- Aluminum Backed PCBs are widely used in high-output power applications including power supplies, automotive lights, traffic lights, motor controllers etc.

-- Apart from these advantages, these aluminum baked PCBs also pertain to high mechanical stability and have capability of bearing high mechanical stress when they are used in advanced electrical projects.
+- Aluminum-baked PCBs also pertain to high mechanical stability and have the capability of bearing high mechanical stress.

-- In contrast to fiberglass board, aluminum backed PCBs provide less thermal expansion, allowing the the copper foil and insulation stay placed on the board, making them less likely to extract from the board, hence help in increasing the overall lifespan of the board.
+- In contrast to fiberglass boards, aluminum-backed PCBs provide less thermal expansion, allowing the copper foil and insulation to stay placed on the board, hence helping in increasing the overall lifespan of the board.

 That's all for today.
+In the next tutorial, we will have a look at the Single Layer PCB in detail.
 I hope you have enjoyed these different types of PCB.
-We try our best to keep you updated with the information you look for.
-However, if still you feel any doubt or have any question you can ask me in the comment section below, I'd love to help you according to best of my expertise.
+However, if still you feel any doubt or have any questions, you can ask me in the comment section below, I'd love to help you according to the best of my expertise.
 Stay tuned!